ken1009us/mlb-rumors-analysis/README.md

 # MLB Rumors Analysis

-This project analyzes MLB rumors data, performs sentiment analysis, and visualizes the results using Tableau.
+This project analyzes MLB rumors data, performs analysis, and visualizes the results using Tableau.

 ## Technology Integration

 - Python
 - TextBlob for Sentiment Analysis
 - pandas for Data Manipulation
-- Apache Airflow for Data Pipeline
+- Apache Airflow for Orchestrating Data Pipeline
 - Amazon EC2 for Deployment
 - Amazon S3 for Data Storage
 - Tableau for Data Visualization